All Episodes

 So I don't know why he's paid the big bucks.

-Maybe maybe he just know he's a real attorney.
+I just know he's a real attorney.

-I just don't think that he had anything to work with in this case because the evidence was so overwhelming and so incontrovertible he had no place to go.
+I just don't think that he had anything to work with in this case because the evidence was so overwhelming and so incontrovertible.

-And and you know, then to focus in on the wording on the application, I mean, that's desperation because that's all you got.
+And, you know, then to focus in on the wording on the application, I mean, that's desperation because that's all you got.

-Yeah, I'm sure he was going to the sympathy vote, but honestly, I don't think that Hunter cut a very sympathetic figure because although they chose a seven out of twelve jurors who said that they had close friends or close family members who had addiction issues and they were very sympathetic to the idea that addiction is a disease, the addict doesn't have much agency, etc.
+Yeah, I'm sure he was going to the sympathy vote, but honestly, I don't think that Hunter cut a very sympathetic figure because although they chose a seven out of 12 jurors who said that they had close friends or close family members who had addiction issues and they were very sympathetic to the idea that addiction is a disease, the addict doesn't have much agency, et cetera, which I necessarily don't agree with, but they were sympathetic to that.

 But Hunter is sitting in court looking like a rich guy.

-Every time, you know that's not that sympathetic.
+Every time, you know.

 Great work, Miranda Devine.